otma2677/mtg-scraper/README.md

 We will also add a support for Zod pretty soon, to get a better experiences with types.

+# How to install
+You just need to use npm.
+`npm i mtg-scraper2`

 # API
 - [Links to tourneys](#links-to-tourneys)
 - [Result of a tournament](#result-of-tournament)